2025 Solar Incentives Guide for Alliance, OH - Tax Credits & Rebates

 The ITC covers solar systems installed after January 1, 2006, and under this program you can deduct from your taxes a percentage of the total cost of solar panels, labor, equipment and accessories.
 You can claim this credit for solar panels installed on a primary or secondary residence that you own in the United States.
 Originally, you could claim 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
 There is no maximum amount you can claim.

-To more fully understand how the ITC could apply to your situation, reach out to your local Alliance solar panel installation expert and ask for more information.
+To more fully understand how the ITC could apply to your situation, reach out to your local Alliance solar panel installer and ask for more information.

-In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now titled the Clean Energy Credit.
+In August 2022, the ITC (now titled the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
 The new Clean Energy Credit extends until 2035.
 You can now receive a 30% credit for solar systems installed between January 1, 2022, and December 31, 2032.
 The credit will then be decreased by a few percentage points every year until its expiration.
 Starting in 2023, it will also be easier to get credits for energy storage systems under this new program.

 State & Local Solar Incentives